Prices and information updated 09/2024

 • Know that the rides do close in the evening, even though the park is open 24 hours.
 And if it’s a busy day, the rides might run out of tickets for the day!
 Get your tickets early.

-• If you are even remotely close….
-Go see them.
+• If you are even remotely close, then go see them.
 They are magnificent.
 To see them, it’s free!
-To have fun, you’ll have to pay a little, but the whole experience is pretty cool.
+To have the best fun, you’ll have to pay a little, but the whole experience is pretty cool.

-Niagara Falls is a wonder of the earth, and you really should make an effort to see it.
-It’s an incredible sight, and a testament to God’s love and His wonderful power to create beautiful things.
+Niagara Falls is a wonder of the earth, and you really should add it to your bucket list!
+It’s an incredible sight and a testament to God’s love and His wonderful power to create beautiful things.

-If you have any questions please ask!
-If you have tips because you’ve been to Niagara too, drop those in our comments!
+I hope this helped you feel better prepared for your Niagara Falls trip!
+If you have any questions, please ask!
+If you have tips because you’ve been to Niagara, too, drop those in our comments!

 -Madison